Costaki33/iss-system/iss-system/README.md

 To use the application commands below, you need to download the specified Makefile from this repository.
 Alternatively, you can run the `docker` commands as shown below.

 1. Pull the image from Docker Hub:
-    - Type `make pull` in the CMD line of your powershell or,
+    - Type `make pull` in the CMD line of your powershell
+      - OR -
-    - Type `docker pull costaki33/iss_system_get:1.0` in the CMD line2.
+    - Type `docker pull costaki33/iss_system_get:1.0` in the CMD line.
 Run the image
     - Type `make run` in the command line or  type `docker run --name "iss_system_get" -d -p 5031:5000 costaki33/iss_system_get:1.0`

 2. You now have the image set up and running!
 Check out: `GUIDE: How to Use the Application` to see how to use this application with applicable routes